HedwigOl/straattaal_attitudes/README.md

 #### `LLM Experiments`
 - `Running LLM Experiments`      - Files used to prompt the LLMs, used in all LLM experiments
 - `Testing Names and Straattaal` - Files for creating prompts, parsing responses and R files for LLM familiarity with Straattaal & names
-- `LLM WAT`                      - Files for creating prompts, parsing responses and R files for the LLM Word Association Test
+- `LLM Word Association Test`    - Files for creating prompts, parsing responses and R files for the LLM Word Association Test
 - `Relative Rating`              - Files for creating prompts, parsing responses and R files for the LLM Relative Rating Task

 ---